 #6.
 Creative Selection by Ken Kocienda

-Ken accounts the moments of victories, struggles, crisis and all the lessons he had learned while creating some of the most revolutionary and ground-breaking software that are used by millions today.
+Ken accounts for the moments of victories, struggles, crisis, and all the lessons he had learned while creating some of the most revolutionary and ground-breaking software that are used by millions today.

 #7.
 Revolution in the Valley by Andy Hertzfeld